Law Offices | Robinson & Robinson, LLC

 Can I appeal a denial from a local planning board or zoning board of adjustment?

-If a board denies your application unreasonably, you have the right to fight back.
-You can often appeal to the governing body or file a complaint in the Superior Court.
-However, you have a strict 45-day deadline to file this appeal after the decision is published.
+If a board denies your application unreasonably, you have the right to appeal.
+You can often bring the matter to the governing body or file a complaint in Superior Court, but you have a strict 45-day deadline to file after the decision is published.

 Understanding these legal nuances is vital for a successful application.
 We help you interpret these rules correctly so you don’t waste time or money on a doomed project.